 All staff who come into contact with pupils with asthma know the signs of an asthma attack and know what to do in the event of an asthma attack.
+All staff receive refresher training yearly.

 In the event of an asthma attack the school follows a clear procedure.